- 3/4 cup sugar

 - 1 carton (8 ounces) frozen reduced-fat whipped topping, thawed

-- 3 cups sliced peeled fresh or frozen unsweetened sliced peaches, thawed
+- 3 cups sliced peeled fresh or frozen peaches, thawed

 - In a small saucepan, combine sugar and cornstarch.
 Gradually whisk in water and corn syrup until smooth.
-Bring to a boil.
-Cook and stir for 1-2 minutes or until thickened.
+Cook and stir until mixture comes to a boil.
+Cook for 1-2 minutes or until thickened.
 Remove from the heat; stir in gelatin until dissolved.
 Cool to room temperature, stirring several times.

 - Cover and refrigerate for at least 4 hours.
 Cut into squares.
 Top each piece with about 1 teaspoon of reserved whipped topping.
 Refrigerate leftovers.
 Yield: 15 servings.

 "Made it with raspberries.
 I'm waiting until Colorado peaches are in season this summer to make it that way.
 I think my grown kids would love this with mandarin oranges since they love mandarin orage salad with cottage cheese and whipped cream and marshmallows.
 I served it at a meeting at my house and had requests for seconds!!
 YUM!!!"

 "Made this for mothers day was a huge hit, everyone loved it will definitely make it again maybe with different fruit.
 Very easy to make would not change a thing!"